lgrcia/paper-jaxoplanet/README.md

 ### Running the workflows

-The paper rely on two main workflows that needs to be run separately with snakemake.
+The paper relies on two main workflows that needs to be run separately with snakemake.
 In the conda environment, run

 ```bash
 cd workflows